 Where is Francis Benali now?

-He made 311 competitive appearances for the Saints over a 16-year period and was a member of the 2003 squad which lost the FA Cup Final to Arsenal.
+Starting his Saints career in 1988 he went onto make 389 first team appearances for the club scoring just the one goal in 1997 and was a member of the 2003 squad which lost the FA Cup Final to Arsenal.

-In December 2014 Francis Benali become the first recipient of the Barclays Spirit of the Game Award after he ran 1,000 miles and visited all 20 Premier League grounds for charity.
+He also been heavily involved with charity work and was the first recipient of the Barclays Spirit of the Game Award after he ran 1,000 miles and visited all 20 Premier League grounds for charity in 2014.

 Benali also undertakes a lot of motivational and public speaking as well as working as a football pundit, predominantly on Southampton games for the likes of talkSPORT and Sky Sports News,